LaurinZubler/ba-app/README.md

 The documentation as well as other useful links are published on the project dashboard:
 https://laurinzubler.github.io/ba-documentation/

-## architecture
-The architecture is inspired by: https://github.com/Uuttssaavv/flutter-clean-architecture-riverpod/tree/master

-- `main.dart` file has services initialization code and wraps the root MyApp with a ProviderScope
-- `main/app.dart` has the root MaterialApp and initializes AppRouter to handle the route throughout the application.
-- `services` abstract app-level services with their implementations.
-- The `shared` folder contains code shared across features
-  - `theme` contains general styles (colors, themes & text styles)
-  - `model` contains all the Data models needed in the application.
-  - `http` is implemented with Dio.
-  - `storage` is implemented with SharedPreferences.
-  - Service locator pattern and Riverpod are used to abstract services when used in other layers.

 ## local setup
 ### install dependencies (once)
 ```console